javierbrea/eslint-plugin-boundaries/packages/elements/README.md

 ##### `serializeCache`

-Serializes all cached matcher instances to a plain object.
+Serializes all cached matcher instances and shared caches to a plain object.

 ```ts
 const cache = elements.serializeCache();
 ```

 ##### `setCacheFromSerialized`
-Sets the cached matcher instances from a serialized object.
+Sets the cached matcher instances and shared caches from a serialized object.

 ```ts
 const cache = elements.serializeCache();